Skip to content

 Model choice is a step decision

 Not every step needs a strong model: classification and drafts go to a cheap fast one, critical steps to a strong one.
 The model is chosen by a step’s risk, quality and acceptable latency — not assigned globally.
-This is about quality and predictable cost at once.
+This is about quality and predictable cost at once: routine on a cheap model removes a significant share of spend with no quality loss where it wasn’t required.

 Why Carbonfay

-We’re an engineering company: we deliver a system with contracts, observability and predictable economics — operable and extensible.
-More: AI systems, multi-agent systems, RAG systems and cases.
+We’re an engineering company: we deliver a system with contracts, observability and predictable economics — operable and extensible, not rewritten after the first non-standard case.
+See the engineering cases and our approach to multi-agent systems.

 faq